 SOFTWARE

-When the voltage output from the inline amp is received by the promicro controller it is converted using a 10 bit resolution into a digital integer value between 0 and 1023.
-In the Arduino software this value is then used to record voltages, peak voltages and vibrate the motor when a threshold of twenty percent of a subject’s bodyweight is reached.
+When the voltage output (cane force) from the inline amp is sampled by the promicro controller and stored for later analysis.
+Every 20 milliseconds a loop within the software occurs and the SD card records the present force.
 Within the software a minimum threshold (5% of body weight) and a threshold (20% of body weight) are set.
 Every time a force greater than 5% of the user’s body weight is exerted on the Smart Cane the system assumes the cane is being purposefully loaded and the maximum voltage reached while the voltage is above 5% is recorded, this is considered a peak for one cane cycle.
 If the force exceeds 20% of the user’s body weight the cane will continuously vibrate the motor until the force drops back below the 20% threshold.
-Every 20 milliseconds a loop within the software occurs and the SD card records either the present voltage or peak voltage.
+The cane’s force measurement accuracy was validated against an AMTI force plate and found to have 2.5 N of RMS error.

+CONCLUSION

+A smart cane that provides virbrotactile biofeedback to facilitate proper cane loading was designed, built, and tested.
+We anticipate that cane force biofeedback will encourage greater cane loading and cause a reduction in the user’s KAM.

 REFERENCES